-The annual flu vaccination along with vaccination against hepatitis A and B, COVID-19 and pneumococcal infections are recommended.
+Vaccination against hepatitis A, the annual flu, and pneumococcal infections are recommended.

 Family and friends

 Sexual partners, children and other household members of a person with acute or chronic hepatitis B should be vaccinated.
 Anyone who has shared needles should also be vaccinated.
 They also need to be tested to check if they have hepatitis B already.
 Advice on protection of these close contacts can be obtained from your GP.